Buprenorphine Transdermal Patch

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to buprenorphine any other medications, adhesives (glues), or any of the ingredients in a buprenorphine skin patch.
+- tell your doctor and pharmacist if you are allergic to buprenorphine, any other medications, or any of the ingredients in a buprenorphine patch.
+Ask your doctor or pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take or use.
-Be sure to mention: anticholinergics (atropine, belladonna, benztropine, dicyclomine, diphenhydramine, isopropamide, procyclidine, and scopolamine); certain medications for irregular heartbeat including amiodarone (Cordarone), disopyramide (Norpace), procainamide (Procanbid), quinidine (Quinaglute, Quinidex) and sotalol (Betapace, Betapace AF, Sorine); medications for seizures such as carbamazepine (Tegretol), phenobarbital (Luminal, Solfoton), phenytoin (Dilantin); and rifampin (Rifadin, Rimactane).
+Be sure to mention the medications listed in the IMPORTANT WARNING and any of the following medications: anticholinergics (atropine, belladonna, benztropine, dicyclomine, diphenhydramine, isopropamide, procyclidine, and scopolamine); certain medications for irregular heartbeat including amiodarone (Cordarone, Pacerone), disopyramide (Norpace), dofetilide (Tikosyn), procainamide (Procanbid), quinidine (in Nuedexta) and sotalol (Betapace, Betapace AF, Sorine); medications for seizures such as carbamazepine (Tegretol), phenobarbital , phenytoin (Dilantin, Phenytek); and rifampin (Rifadin, Rimactane).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you or an immediate family member have or have ever had long QT syndrome; or if you have or ever had atrial fibrillation; heart failure; seizures; a head injury, a brain tumor, a stroke or any other condition that caused high pressure inside your skull; biliary tract disease; slowed heartbeat; low blood pressure; low blood levels of potassium; problems urinating; or thyroid, heart, kidney, or liver disease.
+- tell your doctor if you or an immediate family member have or have ever had prolonged QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause loss of consciousness, or sudden death); or if you have or ever had atrial fibrillation; heart failure; seizures; a head injury, a brain tumor, a stroke or any other condition that caused high pressure inside your skull; biliary tract disease; slowed heartbeat; low blood pressure; low blood levels of potassium; problems urinating; or pancreas, thyroid, heart, kidney, or liver disease.

 - you should know that this medication may make you drowsy.
 Do not drive a car, operate machinery, or do other possibly dangerous activities until you know how this medication affects you.

-- you should know that if you have a fever, the amount of buprenorphine that you receive from the skin patch may increase and possibly cause an overdosage of medication.
-Call your doctor right away if you have a fever higher than 102 °F (38.9 °C).
+- you should know that if you have a fever or if you get very hot after physical activity, the amount of buprenorphine that you receive from the patch may increase and possibly cause an overdosage of medication.
+Avoid physical activity that might cause you to get very hot.
+Call your doctor right away if you have a fever.
 Your doctor may need to adjust your dose.

 What SPECIAL DIETARY instructions should I follow?